-I spend about 10 to 20 hours a week on the blog, so earning thousands of dollars is an excellent return on my time, and blogging is one of my favorite things to do in the world, so it’s a win-win.
+I spend about 10 to 20 hours a week on the blog, so earning thousands of dollars is a great return on my time, and blogging is one of my favorite things to do in the world, so it’s a win-win.

-But I also write books and manage two other companies, and I have several other income streams – so I don’t have as much time to put into blogging as I would like.
+But I also write books and manage two other companies, and I have a number of other income streams – so I don’t have as much time to put into blogging as I would like.

 But I do know there is a direct correlation between the amount of time I spend writing and optimizing posts and the amount of money the blog can make.
 So my effective hourly rate over time should continue to go up the more time I spend on the blog.

 When you review a product or service on your blog, you’re helping your readers decide whether they should try the product.
 When sharing your time and experience helps the reader decide to try the service, you can get compensated through affiliate marketing.

 Let’s say you reviewed one of your favorite books on your blog.
 You could get an affiliate link to the book on Amazon or another site.
 If the reader clicks the link and buys the book, you’ll get a commission.
 A lot of new bloggers start out with an Amazon affiliate marketing account because it’s easy to set up.

 I recommend linking to products through affiliate programs only if you believe in the product and have tried it yourself.
 You want your blog to be a reputable source of info and not just a way to make a few dollars.

 Successful affiliate marketing depends a lot more on getting enough traffic than it depends on collecting enough affiliate programs.
 I know some people who make $100,000 or more per month blogging, so there are definitely some growth opportunities!